John earned his bachelor's degree in physics and math from the

 read and hike.

-Trevor is a second year Neurobiology graduate student at Duke University.
+Trevor is a sixth-year Neurobiology graduate student at Duke University.

 He holds two Biomedical Engineering Degrees; he received his BS degree from Rutgers University and his MS degree from Northwestern University.